-Notes: Each symbol corresponds to the share of respondents in each group who selected the answer listed on the left.
+Notes: This figure reports the share of respondents who selected the answer listed on the left in the multiple choice question about "issues" that would make or made looking for a new job difficult, by respondent group.
 Recent changers include only respondents who made a job-to-job transition in the 12 months before taking the survey.